Magento 1 vs Magento 2: Is the Upgrade Worth the Effort to Replatform?

 As mentioned in the Introduction, you’re likely not here because you’re adopting Magento 1 for the first time.
 Generally, people get off sinking ships, not on them.
-This isn’t just hyperbole or kicking an outdated technology when it’s down—Magento has given an official date for Magento 1’s final sinking.
+Now that Magento 1 is no longer supported, it doesn’t have a sustainable future as your ecommerce platform..

-At this time, sites that are on Magento 1 won’t suddenly disappear from the internet; however, these stores will be at risk.
-Magento will no longer be creating updates or security patches for the product.
-Not having these patches means you will be at risk of hefty fines for lack of PCI compliance, a loss of reputation, and vulnerabilities to your store and customer data.
+Magento is no longer creating updates or security patches for the product.
+Not having these patches means you are now at risk of hefty fines for lack of PCI compliance, a loss of reputation, and vulnerabilities to your store and customer data.

-Beyond these security concerns, many of the extensions to third-party systems that you rely on may become obsolete, leading you to pay for expensive developer work to replace the updates that Magento is no longer making.
+Beyond these security concerns, many of the extensions to third-party systems that you rely on are quickly becoming obsolete, leading you to pay for expensive developer work to replace the updates that Magento is no longer making.

 Magento 1 vs. Magento 2 Key Differences (Pros and Cons)

 You’ve seen the writing on the wall, and you’re wondering if it’s worth it to replatform to Magento 2.
 Magento 2 was released with new features to solve many of the bugs and drawbacks of Magento 1.
 And for what it’s worth, it has definitely made some improvements.

 But are those strides enough to undergo the huge investment that it takes to build a brand new store in Magento 2 after already heavily investing in your Magento 1 store?
 Read on to decide for yourself.

 - Has the architecture changed?

 - Is the admin easy to use?